Why is water pollution an emerging Global Crisis?

 Mercury also causes damage to some essential organ systems in animals.

-Mercury contamination in animals like fish also affects humans and hence, the food chain.
-Fish from water sources with high mercury concentrations have led to mercury poisoning in the people who consume the fish.
+Mercury contamination in animals like fish also affects humans and the food chain.
+Fish from water sources with high mercury concentrations have led to mercury poisoning in the people who consume them.

 Share This Article